alabiibrahim/Marketing_AB_Testing/README.md

 ## **Insights**
-- Chi-squared= 54 and p-value < 0.005 shows difference in statistical significance.
+- Chi-square = 54 and p-value < 0.005 shows difference in statistical significance.
-- psa have a conversion rate of 1.79%, 23,524 Users and 420 conversion.
+- 'psa' have a conversion rate of 1.79%, 23,524 users and 420 conversion.
-- ad have a conversion rate of 2.55%, 564, 577 Users and 14,423 conversions.
+- 'ad' have a conversion rate of 2.55%, 564,577 users and 14,423 conversions.
+- ad seen by 100+ users have conversion rate of 17.14%.
+- ad seen between 51-100 users have a conversion rate of 11.63%.
+- Monday & Tuesday drives the most conversion with a slight difference between them.
+- Most conversion happens between 1 to 4pm.
+Also,
+- 4pm and 8pm stands out with the highest conversion_rate, especially 8pm having a lower conversion but higher conversion rate.

+## Recommendations
+- Running of Ads should target a minimum of 50 people and above to increase conversion rate.
+- Running of ads should be timed, and also target the first two workday of the week between lunch time and closing hour.
+-